Dr. Anna M. Robbins

-In London, she was involved with several organizations as theological consultant, including Theos, Christians in Politics, Tearfund, and the Evangelical Alliance.
+In London, she was theological consultant to organizations including Theos, Christians in Politics, Tearfund, and the Evangelical Alliance.
 She served on the council of the Baptist Union of Great Britain and was a British delegate to the Baptist World Alliance.
 Her research graduates serve in diverse teaching and leadership positions around the world.

-She lives in Wolfville with her husband Peter, and their son, David.
+Anna lives in Wolfville with her husband, Peter, and their son, David.